jackdbd/sfscon-2024-indieweb/slides/micropub.md

 <Transform scale="0.9">

-A [protocol](https://micropub.spec.indieweb.org/) for creating, editing, deleting, undeleting a [post](https://indieweb.org/post) on a website hosted on your own domain using third-party clients.
+A [protocol](https://micropub.spec.indieweb.org/) for creating, editing, deleting, undeleting a <Anchor href="https://indieweb.org/post" text="post" /> on a website hosted on your own domain using third-party clients.
 And for syndicating that post elsewhere.

 A <span class="color:accent">website/app</span> advertises its micropub endpoint at the URL <code>rel=micropub</code>.